Business Law & Corporations

 Below are three common areas of unnecessary risk that we see.
 With the practice of preventative planning, these risks can be substantially lessened or even eliminated.

-1. Leaving real property, bank accounts, house and other personal assets open to business lawsuits
+1. Leaving real property, bank accounts, house and other personal assets open to business lawsuits.

 In our society, business owners can separate their personal assets from their business assets, thereby reducing or eliminating the exposure of those personal assets to business risks.
 There are also tax advantages that can be available through that approach.
 Overall, the separation of business and personal assets can be the best insurance that you can have; unfortunately many business owners fail to take advantage of this easy and relatively low-cost approach.
-The main tools used to separate business from personal assets is to form either a corporation or a limited liability company and then, perhaps most importantly, adequate follow-through in capitalizing and documenting your business actions.
+The main tools used to separate business from personal assets is to form either a corporation or a limited liability company and then, perhaps most importantly, adequate follow-through in transferring title to assets and properly documenting your business actions.

 2. Failing to have effective written contracts.